Paying for Senior Living

 Applying for ALTCS benefits

-If you think you or your loved one might qualify for ALTCS assistance, we strongly encourage you to begin reviewing the program requirements and complete a "Request for Application for ALTCS" as soon as possible.
+If you think you or your loved one might qualify for ALTCS assistance, we strongly encourage you to review the program requirements and complete a "Request for Application for ALTCS" as soon as possible.
 Depending on ALTCS' caseload, the application process can take anywhere from 6 weeks to 6 months.

-Below, we have created a packet of information on the ALTCS program including a list of questions & answers from ALTCS' website, as well as the "Request for Application" in a fillable format.
+Below, we have created a packet of information on the ALTCS program, including a list of questions & answers from ALTCS' website, as well as the "Request for Application" in a fillable format.

 (Please note this document is 11 pages.
 Individual sections can be found at the bottom of this page).